clickspider/movies-web-app/README.md

 - The application is now running at [http://localhost:8080](http://localhost:8080)

-## In this app:

-The users are be able to:
+## In this app, users are be able to:

 - View the optimal layout for the app depending on their device's screen size
 - See hover states for all interactive elements on the page